Flavien63/test-bzrtp/README.md

 Dependencies
 ------------

-- *bctoolbox[1]*: portability layer and crypto function abstraction
+- *bctoolbox[1]*: portability layer and crypto function abstraction.
+The latest version up-to-date
-- *bzrtp[2]*: open source implementation of ZRTP keys exchange protocol
+- *bzrtp[2]*: open source implementation of ZRTP keys exchange protocol.
+The latest version up-to-date
-- *mbedtls[3]*: library that implements cryptographic primitives, X.509 certificate manipulation and the SSL/TLS and DTLS protocols
+- *mbedtls[3]*: library that implements cryptographic primitives, X.509 certificate manipulation and the SSL/TLS and DTLS protocols.
+The 2.28.0 version
 - *dilithium[4]*: library that implements the dilithium algorithm by PQClean and validated by NIST.
-Used for SAS signature
+Used for SAS signature.
+The latest version up-to-date
 - *kyber[5]*: library that implements the kyber algorithm by PQClean and validated by NIST.
-Used for post-quantum secret exchange during the Diffie-Hellman exchange
+Used for post-quantum secret exchange during the Diffie-Hellman exchange.
+The latest version up-to-date

 Directories
 ------------